veritywong/web-applications/challenges/02_building_a_route.md

   #  - a GET method
   #  - the path /
   get '/' do
-    # The code here is executed when a request is received,
+    # The code here is executed when a request is received and we need to
-    # and need to send a response.
+    # send a response.

-    # We can simply return a string which
-    # will be used as the response content.
+    # We can return a string which will be used as the response content.
-    # Unless specified, the response status code
-    # will be 200 (OK).
+    # Unless specified, the response status code will be 200 (OK).
     return 'Some response data'
   end
 end